Fungal nail infection is termed onychomycosis, and it may affect both fingernails and toenails

 Yes, nails usually grow back after an infection has been successfully treated, however, the nail may appear infected or unhealthy until it grows out.
 Fingernails may take four to six months, while toenails usually take 12 to 18 months to grow out (7).

-3. What foods to avoid if you have a fungal infection?
+3. What foods should my child avoid if they have a fungal infection?

-A diet high in refined carbohydrates, sugar, or yeast may make you prone to fungal infections such as candidiasis (15).
+A diet high in refined carbohydrates, sugar, or yeast may make them prone to fungal infections such as candidiasis (15).
 Reduce your child’s intake of these foods when they already have an infection.

 4. Can a vitamin deficiency cause toenail fungus?